-- Talk with you about the kind of anesthesia (medication to make you sleep) you will receive.
+- Talk with you about the kind of anesthesia you’ll get.

-- Answer any questions you may have about your anesthesia.
+- Answer your questions about your anesthesia.

-Once you’re comfortable, your anesthesiologist will give you anesthesia through your IV line and you will fall asleep.
-You will also get fluids through your IV line during and after your surgery.
+Once you’re comfortable, your anesthesiologist will give you anesthesia through your IV line and you’ll fall asleep.
+You’ll also get fluids through your IV line during and after your surgery.